shuoyuanxu/px4-simplified/README.md

 # px4-simplified

+The reason I made this is to help understanding the framework of PX4 and also to prepare a clean enviroment for future functionalities development

-only two mode left: mannual and position control
+only two modes left: attitude and position control（mannually）

 if you want to use, try replace two files in the dirctory listed bellow: